-We currently are seeking candidates for Surveyors to work out of our Bridgton, Falmouth, and/or South Portland locations.
+We currently are seeking candidates for Surveyors to work out of our Bridgton, Sanford/Springvale, and/or South Portland locations.

 Typical Duties and Responsibilities:

 This is our outline to provide points of clarity.
 While it’s not exhaustive, these are good specifics to be aware of.
-Not every single person meets every single one of these criteria, don’t let that stop you from applying.
+However, do not let this list guide your decision to apply.
+We would love to hear from you even if you do not have all of these skills and knowledge areas.
 Together, we shape the new owner and teammate experience with thoughtful training and ever-present peer support.